Random Family

 Random Family: Love, Drugs, Trouble, and Coming of Age in the Bronx is a 2003 narrative non-fiction study of urban life by American writer Adrian Nicole LeBlanc.

 Summary

 The book, LeBlanc's first, took more than 10 years to research and write.
 Random Family is a nonfiction account of the struggles of two women and their family as they deal with love, drug dealers, babies and prison time in the Bronx.
-LeBlanc began the long period of research after reporting on a piece in Newsday about the trial of "a hugely successful heroin dealer" named Boy George.
+LeBlanc began the long period of research after reporting on a piece in Newsday about the trial of "a hugely successful heroin dealer" named George 'Boy George' Rivera.